ohuelab/ColabFold-cycpep-dock/README.md

-# ColabFold for Protein-CyclicPeptide Docking (WIP)
+# ColabFold for Protein-CyclicPeptide Docking

 This repository is based on the ColabFold on [GitHub](https://github.com/sokrypton/ColabFold/tree/main).